Questions & Answers

 What disciplines are presently involved in development?

-The project is led by Raphael J. Chryslar, our founder, who is leading the project.
+The project is led by Raphael J. Chryslar, our founder, who is leading the initiative.
 His team currently consist of supporters and collaborators across industry and academia, which include an architect professor, civil engineer, journalists and others.
 He is neurodivergent and is using his transferrable engineering skills and general knowledge in architecture and planning to lead this project and receives guidance whenever relevant.

 We use industry software packages that include CATIA V5, SketchUp, AutoCAD, Revit, TwinMotion, Adobe Illustrator, and others.